 Both instructors and students can consider steps to enhance academic integrity in the Carnegie Mellon community.
 These suggestions are drawn from ongoing conversations with students and faculty over the years and from the literature on academic integrity.
 The steps below include ways individual instructors can enhance support for student learning and integrity.

-Although these strategies will not eliminate all instances of cheating, they can significantly alter the circumstances that often leading to cheating, thereby mitigating a student's perceived need to resort to decision making that compromises his or her integrity.
+Although these strategies will not eliminate all instances of cheating, they can significantly alter the circumstances that often leading to cheating, thereby mitigating a student's perceived need to resort to decision making that compromises their integrity.